 Because society needs to commit to a massive change on a critical timeline

 The threat is unprecedented and current economic systems cannot cope.
-In almost 30 years since the first UN climate negotiations started, global CO2 emissions are rising as fast as ever.
+In almost 30 years since the first UN climate negotiations started, in 2019 global CO2 emissions are rising as fast as ever.
 All policies introduced so far have fallen short.

 Society has spent the last 250 years developing an economy based almost exclusively on burning carbon, and we are giving ourselves 30 years to turn this around and achieve net zero carbon emissions by 2050 (or preferably sooner if at all possible).

 This would go down in history as the most astounding social, political and economic success.

 How can our political system provide a thousand smart, rigorous and radical answers to the thousand or more changes that are needed to decarbonise our lives?
 Persuade a democratic majority to tolerate it?
 And keep up the momentum for 30 years or even raise the bar?

 The chances do not look good in 2019, as most corporations across the globe are badly off-target, most government actions are not compatible with their targets, and policy experts warn that governments risk being overwhelmed by the challenge (“decision lag”).

 But instead of trying to deal with all the thousands of issues politically, we can set up one major umbrella framework now: an economic mechanism – Total Carbon Rationing – to cover everybody in all parts of the economy.

 After that, the actions of individual consumers deal with every issue.
 Their actions drive decarbonisation throughout commerce and industry.

 We cannot be radical enough in dealing with these issues.Sir David Attenborough at the UK House of Commons Business, Energy and Industrial Strategy Committee 2019, New Scientist.com